AdaCore/spark2014/docs/ug/gnatprove.rst

 This program searches for a given value in an unordered array.
-The postcondition of the main function ``Linear_Search`` expresses that if the search is successful then the index returned is one at which the array contains the value searched. |GNATprove| proves all checks on that program.
+The postcondition of the main function ``Linear_Search`` expresses that if the search is successful then the index returned is one at which the array contains the value searched. |GNATprove| proves all checks on this program.
 This program is the same as the one presented in the :ref:`SPARK Tutorial`.

 .. rubric:: ``longest_common_prefix``

 This program computes the length of the longest common prefix between two substrings of a common text.
-The postcondition of the main function ``LCP`` expresses this property. |GNATprove| proves all checks on that program.
+The postcondition of the main function ``LCP`` expresses this property. |GNATprove| proves all checks on this program.
 This program was proposed as a formal verification challenge during VerifyThis Verification Competition in 2012 (see http://fm2012.verifythis.org/).